 Stay away from takeaway food like pies, hamburgers, pizza and chips.
-Same with biscuits, cakes and potato chips.
+Same with biscuits, cakes

 The fat in all these foods is called saturated fat.
-Too much of this fat can give you high cholesterol.
+Too much of this fat can give you high

 Salt.
 Too much salt can give you high blood pressure.
 You only need less than a teaspoon of salt each day.